ponylang/rfcs/text/0000-extend-itertools.md

 # Alternatives

-Add similar functionality to the Seq or Iterator interface
+Add similar functionality to the Seq or Iterator interface directly

 # Unresolved questions